-This course is designed for surgeons, students or allied health professionals working in a particular specialty and/or at a particular stage in their careers.
-The courses involve the use of fresh frozen cadaveric specimens.
+This two day course is designed for surgeons, students or allied health professionals working in a particular specialty and/or at a particular stage in their careers.
+The course involves the use of fresh frozen cadaveric specimens.
 Clinical Anatomist John Sharkey (BACA and AS) will lead dissections identifying anatomy relevant to a wide array of surgical procedures on fresh frozen cadavers ensuring we preserve tissue planes while simulating the surgical experience.
 Surgeon's will appreciate that fascia is a vital structure and knowledge is required to reduce surgical insults and prevent nerve damage.
 Anatomical knowledge of fascia is necessary to protect, and, if damaged, reconstruct.

 Regional anaesthesia: Paravertebral & brachial plexus block, epidural spinal block/lumbar puncture